conservativeinstitute/test/README.md

 - This is a simple, functional test.
 UI appearance is not considered
 - PLEASE reach out with questions, that is a critical part of working on our team
+- Let me know when the task is complete and we will schedule a call to review
 - Have fun with it!

 ### Resources: